QUPID-KTH/QUPID-KTH.github.io/archives/index.md

 ## **Research Experience**
-*  2023.Mar. - *Present*.
+*  2023.Mar. - ***Present***.
 18th the Korean Cohort Study in HIV/AIDS patients, National institute of Health(NIH), Republic of Korea.
-*  2023.Jan. - *Present*.
+*  2023.Jan. - ***Present***.
 3th Strategy for cancer control targeting high-risk group in patients with human immunodeficiency virus(HIV) infection: Based on cancer burden and risk factor, National Cancer Center(NCC), Republic of Korea.
-*  2022.Mar. - *Present*.
+*  2022.Mar. - ***Present***.
 Development of estimation model the number of people living with undiagnosed HIV infection in Korea(2th), National Research Roundation of Korea, Republic of Korea.
-*  2020.Sap. - *Present*.
-PH.D Study, Short version of Korea version IPIP-NEO-50 using IRT.
+*  2020.Sap. - ***Present***.
+[PH.D Study] Short version of Korea version IPIP-NEO-50 using IRT.
 *  2022.Jan. - 2022.Dec.
 2th Strategy for cancer control targeting high-risk group in patients with human immunodeficiency virus(HIV) infection: Based on cancer burden and risk factors, National Cancer Center(NCC), Republic of Korea.
 *  2022.Jan. - 2022.Dec.
 17th The Korean Cohort Study in HIV/AIDS patients, National institute of Health(NIH), Republic of Korea.
 *  2021.Sep. - 2022.Feb.
 1th Development of estimation model the number of people living with undiagnosed HIV infection in Korea, National Research Roundation of Korea, Republic of Korea.